brasi07/GTK-Desktop-Interface-TheCocktailDB/README.md

 - The application is internationalized and adapts to the user's _locale_ settings.
 An English translation is provided.

+- Both UI Design and Software Design are incorporated into this repository:
+  -  The UI Design offers a brief description of the app's use cases.
+  -   The Software Design includes two UML diagrams: a Class Diagram and a Sequence Diagram.

 <h1> Getting started </h1>

 - Run the app by using this command: